Xetera/UgandanWarriorBot/README.md

 * Build the dependencies with `npm install` otherwise it wont work, obviously

-* Use debug.bat while developing to get automatic restarts with nodemon on code change and debug messages from telegraf:api

-* Or debugSilent.bat to only get Bot debug notes and not the ones from telegraf
+* Use debug.bat while developing to get automatic restarts with nodemon on code change and debug messages from telegraf:api or debugSilent.bat to only get Bot debug notes and not the ones from telegraf

 ## Dev Notes: